ThePhenomenon1/IMBD-Database/README.md

 # IMBD-Database
 Creating your own dataset.
 Scraping multiple pages of data from the IMDB website, in a single script, to fetch top 100 movies metadata.
-(Using Beautiful Soup4 and requests.)
+(Utilizing Beautiful Soup4 and requests.)

 Especially the metadata: